-The regular work day for all departments, with the exception of the Set Construction Department and the Scenic Paint Department, is eight hours of work plus a one hour unpaid meal break.
-The normal working day for the Set Construction Department and the Scenic Paint Department is ten hours of work, plus a one hour unpaid meal break.
-On-set Carpenters and On-set Scenic Painters will work the same schedule as the on-set shooting crew, i.e. an eight hour work day.
+Unless stipulated elsewhere in this Agreement, the regular work day for all departments, with the exception of the Set Construction Department and the Scenic Paint Department, is eight (8) hours of work plus a one (1) hour unpaid meal break.
+The normal working day for the Set Construction Department and the Scenic Paint Department is ten (10) hours of work, plus a one (1) hour unpaid meal break.
+On-set Carpenters and On-set Scenic Painters will work the same schedule as the on-set shooting crew, i.e. an eight (8) hour work day.